Assessing the impact of transient orbital resonances: Appendix

 The Numerical Kludge produces approximate numerical waveforms expressed as an array of data points spaced by a constant time sampling interval, $\Delta t$.
 Since we are not dealing with continuous and analytical signals, we are going to briefly discuss different caveats that can occur when calculating Fourier transforms and derivatives.

-The choice of a too large sampling interval can lead to aliasing and it imposes a limit on the maximum resolvable frequency $f_{\text{max}} = 1/(2 \Delta t)$ \citep{Burke_2020}.
+The choice of a too large sampling interval can lead to aliasing and it imposes a limit on the maximum resolvable frequency $f_{\text{max}} = 1/(2 \Delta t)$ as prescribed by the Nyquist-Shannon sampling theorem.
 On the other hand, a too small sampling interval requires a higher computational cost.
 Throughout this work we fixed $\Delta t = 10 $s, which is sufficient to resolve the frequencies accessible to the LISA sensitivity band without unduly increasing the computational time.

 The waveform derivatives $\partial_j h$ are calculated numerically using the five-point stencil formula to ensure a high stability of the derivatives and a numerical error that scales at fourth order in the derivative spacing.
 In order to avoid spectral leakage and to sample over the minimum possible frequency range we apply a Tukey window function with shape parameter $0.05$ to every waveform and then zero-pad them to exploit the efficiency of the Fast Fourier Transform \citep{2020SciPy-NMeth}.